qgis/qwc2-demo-app/doc/QWC2_Documentation.md

     $ yarn start

 The development application will run by default on `http://localhost:8081`.
+Note: if you are behind a proxy server, you'll need to [specify the proxy settings](#themes-json).

 At this point, you can customize and configure the application according to your needs, as described in detail in the following chapters.